About Birds of Tokyo

 The band's eponymously titled third album was released by EMI in July of 2010, included the hit singles “Plans” and “Wild at Heart,” and went on to receive double-platinum certifications.
-Following this success, the Australian music industry gongs continued to flood in.
+Following this success, the Australian music industry accolades continued to flood in.
 These included APRA awards for songwriting and a “Most Popular Australian Artist” award at the 2011 ARIA ceremony.
 Ahead of sessions in Los Angeles for a fourth album with David Cooley and Tony Hoffer, Birds of Tokyo brought two new players into the fold: Glenn Sarangapany on keyboards and Ian Berney who replaced Jackson on bass.
 Also prior to these sessions, Kenny, Spark, and Weston each left Perth behind, relocating to cities on the eastern coast of Australia.
 The resulting record, March Fires, was appropriately released in March 2013 and became the band's first album to hit the number one spot in the Australian charts, eventually going gold.
-The success of March Fires opened up new doors for the band internationally and they spent much of 2014 in the U.S. with Los Angeles as their temporary home base.
-In between U.S. tours, they wrote and recorded four new songs which were released in April 2015 as the stand alone EP Anchor. ~ Jason Birchmeier & James Wilkinson, Rovi
+The success of March Fires opened up new doors for the band internationally, and they spent much of 2014 in the U.S. with Los Angeles as their temporary home base.
+In between U.S. tours, they wrote and recorded four new songs which were released in April 2015 as the standalone EP Anchor. ~ Jason Birchmeier & James Wilkinson, Rovi